While many B2B marketing strategies have changed over the years, marketing goals have stayed the same: more leads, more sales, and more ROI.

 But the changing demographics of B2B customers, as well as the increasingly digital landscape, have affected how customers buy, where they go to buy, and how brands interact with them when selling.

 This creates a number of unique challenges for brands.
-Thankfully, there are plenty of ways that B2B businesses can still achieve their marketing goals in today’s marketplace.
+Thankfully, there are plenty of ways that B2B businesses can still achieve their marketing and lead generation goals in today’s marketplace.

-Here are ten of the best strategies for B2B marketing in 2018.
+Here are ten of the best strategies for B2B marketing in 2018 and beyond.

 1. Personalize content for B2B audiences